palewire/go-big-with-github-actions/docs/scraper.md

 ## Write your workflow file

 Start with a `name` and expand the `on` parameter we used last time by adding a `cron` setting.
-Here, we've added a crontab expression that will run the Action everyday at 00:00 UTC.
+Here, we've added a crontab expression that will run the Action every day at 00:00 UTC.

 {emphasize-lines="5-6"}